OUR STORY STARTS WITH ONE GIRL

 So Brenda decided to take matters into her own hands.

-Our co-founders – Chantelle Baxter and David Dixon, had just arrived in Uganda.
-Sick of hearing about the injustice suffered by women and girls, they wanted to do something about it.
-They just weren’t sure what.
-So they’d come to one of the worst places in the world to be born a girl, to find out.
-And there they met Brenda – and discovered exactly what they had to do.
+Our co-founders, Chantelle Baxter and David Dixon, had just arrived in Uganda, where they met Brenda.
 That chance meeting was the spark that ignited a movement.
-They came back to Australia and founded One Girl – a non profit organisation on a mission to educate girls just like Brenda.
+They came back to Australia and founded One Girl – a non-profit organisation on a mission to educate girls just like Brenda.

 Since then, One Girl has grown into an incredible community of passionate doers and dreamers.
-Thousands of our inspiring community have made our work possible through participating in Do It In A Dress, becoming Ambassadors for girls’ education, donating, volunteering, and spreading the world.GET INVOLVED
+Thousands of inspiring individuals have join our community and have made our work possible by participating in Do It In A Dress, hosting a fundraisier, becoming a One Girl Ambassador for girls’ education, becoming a member of Graduation, donating, volunteering, and just by spreading the world about the incredible power of education.